Chlecer/jvm-languages/java-to-kotlin.md

 ## 7. Interoperability

-Remember that you can call Java code from Kotlin and vice versa, enabling to gradually introduce Kotlin in existing Java projects.
+We can call Java code from Kotlin and vice versa, enabling to gradually introduce Kotlin into existing Java projects for example.

 ## 8. Tools and IDEs